I didn’t even realize it was happening. I hadn’t noticed how worry and fear were taking over and robbing me of peace of mind.

 Sometimes in my sleepless and restless state all I can do is what I call “breath prayers”–Breathe in Jesus.
 Breathe out the lies.
 Breathe in His Truth.
 Breathe out the fear.”
 Other times, I fill my mind with God’s word and He brings to mind verses.
 I have a few jotted down by my bedside so when I can’t remember, they are at arm’s length to remind me.
 I also like singing a praise song to snap me out of my trance of fear.
 If it’s during waking hours, I have texted my husband or a trusted friend and asked for prayer.
 Journaling really helps me as well.

 One night when I was letting fear take over I began rehearsing His faithfulness in the life of my son whom I found myself worried about.
-I went through each area where God had met him and before I knew it I was out and asleep again.
-It brought my heart peace so much so that I was able to fall asleep again.
+I went through each area where God had met him and before I knew it I was back to sleep again.
+It brought my heart peace, so much so, that I was able to fall asleep again.

 Rest.
-Finally, we have Rest.
+Finally, we Rest in His grace and love.
 Rest your heart, mind, and soul in His truth and love.
 If there are things robbing your joy your peace of mind, triggering anxiety, stress, fear, and worry–remove it.
 I kind of mentioned this in some of the points above but I’m going to focus on it here because we can’t enjoy peace of mind or rest in our hearts when we set ourselves up for fear and worry.
 Rest means to rely on His truth not our own strength.

 Earlier this year I had to get real with change.
 I knew something had to give but I wasn’t sure what it was.
 So I paid closer attention and realized I had to go to bed earlier, not read or watch the news before going to bed, and to stop watching a TV show that was too much for my compassionate heart.